BjornKennethHolmstrom/CosmicSyncCore/docs/cosmicsynccore-implementation-plan.md

 - [ ] Regular security updates
 - [ ] Performance optimizations
 - [ ] Feature enhancements based on user feedback
+- [ ] Stay updated with Gun.js and IPFS developments and integrate new features

 ### Community Engagement
 - [ ] Maintain active presence in developer communities
 - [ ] Regular webinars and developer events
+- [ ] Engage with Gun.js and IPFS communities

 ### Ecosystem Growth
 - [ ] Encourage third-party integrations and plugins
 - [ ] Develop partnerships with complementary services